 You may need to reset your Firefox search preferences and restore the default New Tab page, home page and search engine after removing the toolbar.
 A simple way to do that is with the SearchReset add-on.

 - If your current Firefox installation was customized by another software provider, you'll need to uninstall Firefox from your computer and then download Firefox from the Firefox download page and reinstall it.

-- You may have malicious software installed on your computer.
+- If the unwanted toolbar, home page and search engine come back when you restart Firefox, you may have malicious software installed on your computer.
 See Troubleshoot Firefox issues caused by malware.

-- If a page (for example, bitable.com) keeps loading even after you've removed a toolbar and changed your home page, Firefox's shortcut might have been manipulated.
+- If a page (for example, bitable.com) keeps loading even though you have set a different home page, Firefox's shortcut might have been manipulated.
 See Wrong home page opens when I start Firefox - How to fix for instructions on how to change it back.

 Last Update: 2015-09-30